Through the desert with Palestinian mountain bikers from Bethlehem

 Green line in the sand

-What Anas means by ‘this land’ becomes clear as the so-called Green Line approaches.
+What Anas means by ‘this land’ becomes clear as we approach the so-called Green Line.
 The Green Line is the so-called border between ‘Israel’ and ‘Palestine’ (the West Bank).
-Zionist forces were able to advance up to this line in 1948 during the Arab-Israeli war.
+Zionist forces were able to advance to this line in 1948 during the Arab-Israeli war.

-But then Israel captured the West Bank and began colonising that area with Jewish settlements, against the international laws of war.
-Today, some 750,000 Israeli settlers live in the occupied Palestinian territories, including the family from Hebron we met on the way.
-Their numbers continue to rise every year.
+But then Israel conquered the West Bank and began to colonise it with Jewish settlements, in violation of international laws of war.
+Today, around 750,000 Israeli settlers live in the occupied Palestinian territories, including the Hebron family we met on the way.
+Their numbers are increasing every year.

 ‘Israel,’ in the eyes of the Israeli government and many Israelis, means Israel and the occupied Palestinian territories.
 For Israelis, this is one country.

-The Green Line is nothing more than a fictitious line in United Nations treaties.
-On Google Maps, though, you can still see it as a dotted line.
-‘What is Israel, if it itself erases and disputes this line?’ asks Anas.
-‘Just like Israel itself, we too disregard this fictitious border.’
+The Green Line is only a fictional line in United Nations treaties.
+On Google Maps, however, it still appears as a dotted line.
+‘What is Israel if it erases and disputes this line itself?’ asks Anas.
+Like Israel itself, we do not respect this fictitious border.

-The moment the blue dot of our GPS location on Google Maps is right of that dotted line, there is no border, no wall, no checkpoint in the real world.
-No Green Line in the sand.
+The moment the blue dot of our GPS location on Google Maps is to the right of that dotted line, there is no border, no wall, no checkpoint in the real world.
+No green line in the sand.
 Just emptiness, mountains, rocks, desert.

-These cycling Palestinians thus debunk the myth of the Israeli ‘security wall.’
-Because that wall is not built on this recognised border, it is built inside in occupied Palestine.
+These Palestinians on their bikes debunk the myth of the Israeli ‘security wall’.
+Because this wall is not built on this recognised border, it is built inside occupied Palestine.
 The wall does not keep Palestinians out of Israel, but in their enclaves.

 The journey, not the destination

-The Judean Desert is a plateau that ends with a dramatic precipice.
-As we approach the cliffs — you can just feel them coming — we spontaneously start sprinting.
+The Judean Desert is a plateau that ends in a dramatic precipice.
+As we approach the cliffs — you could feel them coming — we spontaneously broke into a sprint.

-And there they are — we are standing three hundred metres above sea level and looking out over the immense plain three hundred metres below sea level.
-Over a distance of five kilometres, we will have to descend more than 600 metres, but no one seems to think about what these steep descent metres will look like.
+And there they are — standing three hundred metres above sea level, looking out over the vast plain three hundred metres below.
+Over a distance of five kilometres we have to descend more than 600 metres, but nobody seems to think about what those steep metres will look like.

-But for now, this is just a side note.
-With the world at their feet, these Palestinians understand it all — this is what it is all about, this powerful feeling, this is how you conquer ‘freedom.’
+But this is just a side note.
+With the world at their feet, these Palestinians understand it all — this is what it is all about, this powerful feeling, this is how you conquer ‘freedom’.

 © Pieter Stockmans